Attorney General (Ontario): Responsibilities

 The Ontario Crown Attorney's Office, the Office of the Public Guardian and Trustee, the Office of the Children's Lawyer (formerly called the Official Guardian), and the Special Investigations Unit (SIU) all fall within the Ministry's responsibilities.
 The Ministry also partially funds Legal Aid Ontario, which is administered by an independent board and also receives funding through the Law Foundation of Ontario and from the federal government.

+Personal representation of the Crown

+Although the attorney general may represent the provincial government in court personally, such occurrences are extremely rare.
+While all but one occupant of the office were lawyers, few of them carried focused litigation practice prior to being attorney general, even fewer still focused in constitutional litigation, a highly specialized area of practice.
+With few exceptions, the government is represented by professional litigators employed in one of the many branches specialized in specific area of law, such as the Crown Law Office and the Constitutional Law Branch.
+Former Attorneys General had only on very rare occasions appeared in person to argue the government's position.

+Progressive Conservative Roy McMurtry and Liberal Ian Scott, the two Attorneys General presiding over the ministry during the Patriation of the Canadian Constitution and the subsequent Meech Lake era, and the two Attorney General after whom the ministry's headquarter is named after, were both prominent litigation lawyers before they were in public office.
+Despite many appearances in the Supreme Court prior to his appointment,Scott appeared only once for the government in the five years he was Attorney General, in the reference regarding the government's ability to provide full funding for Roman Catholic Separate High Schools.
+McMurtry, who was appointed Chief Justice of Ontario by a Liberal federal government after his political career, appeared twice over his decade at the helm of the ministry, in the 1976 Reference Re Anti-Inflation Act and the 1981 Patriation Reference.

+Jim Flaherty argued Ontario's position in R v Sharpe, a possession of child pornography case involving an accused in BC, in which Ontario was an intervenor.

 Portfolios

 In 2008, the Office of the Independent Police Review Director (IPRD), now the Law Enforcement Complaints Agency, was established under the authority of the Attorney General, as a civilian body with powers invested through Public Inquiries Act to investigate complaints about municipal police forces and the Ontario Provincial Police.

 Following the 2013 release of former Supreme Court judge Frank Iacobucci's report on the relationship between Aboriginal peoples and the Ontario justice system, a position of deputy attorney general with responsibility for Aboriginal issues was created.